 – Seeing positively and harnessing the power of masturbation

-These issues are symptomatic of what I call the new male hysteric, which I expound on here.
+These issues are symptomatic of what I call the new male hysteric, which I expound on here

 What’s So Important About Arousal?

-And indeed, Freudian Psychoanalysis and Naked Therapy have, in a certain sense, similar beginnings.
-Freud devised a therapeutic method meant to treat what was ailing turn-of-the-century women, while I have devised a therapeutic method to treat what’s ailing turn-of-the-century (albeit a different century) men.
 Freudianism was born out of the practices of hypnosis and mesmerization when Freud posited the existence of an unconscious given what he saw hypnotized patients doing.
 So too is Naked Therapy sourced in a new form of mesmerization – men in states of arousal (for my thoughts on arousal and women, click here).
 Who can watch a man become aroused by a naked woman and not sense that he is in some way “mesmerized”?
 From this observation, Naked Therapy posits that there is an “arousal state” in the brain.
 But the brain does not seek this for purely physical reasons.
 The brain seeks this arousal to heal, to discover, to learn, to become aware of things it cannot otherwise become aware of, for this state is as unique in the human mind as is the unconscious state of dreaming.

 In other words, arousal is a mental state that we seek for its own sake, and we have let the physical nature of it cloud us from looking at it more closely for what values it might hold in terms of informing us about ourselves.
 But this makes sense, for “dreams” used to be just what we did when we slept (just like “arousal” used to be just what we did when we became sexually excited).
-It’s seeing arousal in a new light – as a state of informative mental material personally relevant to the client who could not gain access to this material in any other way – that is at the basis of my Naked Therapy practice.
+It’s seeing arousal in a new light – as a state of informative mental material personally relevant to the patient who could not gain access to this material in any other way – that is at the basis of my Naked Therapy practice.

 Looking for something to get you aroused…feeling aroused…satisfying your arousal with yourself or with someone else…what arousal tells you about yourself…how being aroused changes how you see yourself…why you get aroused by what arouses you…how you handle yourself while feeling aroused…it’s all been belittled as basically meaningless (or worse…destructive).